axone-protocol/axoned/docs/predicate/predicates.md

 ## hex_bytes/2

-HexBytes is a predicate that unifies hexadecimal encoded bytes to a list of bytes.
+hex_bytes/2 is a predicate that unifies hexadecimal encoded bytes to a list of bytes.

 The signature is as follows: